 Don’t despair if you’re in your 30s and haven’t started investing yet.
 Now’s the time, and it’s easier than ever.

-There are easy-to-use automated investing services, like Wealthsimple, that allow you to choose from a variety of portfolios to best suit your needs.
+Automated investing services like Wealthsimple let you choose from a variety of portfolios to best suit your needs.

 4. Insure yourself

-You’re not planning to leave this world anytime soon — but if something happens that shortens your schedule, you can save your family a lot of pain by having life insurance.
+You’re not planning to die anytime soon — but if something happens that shortens your schedule, you can save your family a lot of pain by having life insurance.

-If you have outstanding private student loans, then a life insurance payout could cover the rest of your payments so your family isn’t saddled with debt.
-Or, when you own a home, insurance could cover your mortgage payments after you're gone.
+If you have outstanding private student loans, then a life insurance payout could ensure your family isn’t saddled with debt.
+Or, if you own a home, insurance would cover your mortgage payments after you're gone.

-Buying insurance in your 20s or 30s is dirt cheap, and term life insurance for 10, 20 or 30 years is the best option for young people.
+Buying insurance in your 20s or 30s is dirt cheap, and term life insurance for 10, 20 or 30 years is the more cost-effective option for young people.

 PolicyMe offers term life insurance at some of the lowest premiums in Canada.
-And the company’s automated-underwriting technology makes the process of applying for a policy — which has traditionally taken weeks and involved complicated paperwork and awkward medical exams — painless and quick.
+And its automated-underwriting technology makes the process of applying for a policy — which has traditionally taken weeks and involved complicated paperwork and awkward medical exams — fast and painless.

 5. Make out a will

-With a will, you can give directions on how your social media accounts, photos and finances should be handled if you make an early exit.
-You can name a guardian for your pet and give instructions to sell certain possessions to cover expenses for your fur-baby.
+A will lets you give directions on how your social media accounts, photos and finances should be handled if you make an early exit.
+You can also name a guardian for your pet and give instructions to sell certain possessions.

-If you’re the charitable type, you can even will your money or belongings to your favourite nonprofit.
-And — getting heavy here — you can leave directions on the lengths that should be taken to keep you alive.
+If you’re the charitable type, you can leave your money or belongings to a favourite nonprofit.
+And, getting heavy here, leave directions on the lengths that should be taken to keep you alive.

-More importantly, having a will ensures that your money and possessions are kept out of the court system and that your family or partner can access your life insurance money.
+More importantly, having a will ensures that your money and possessions are kept out of the court system.